jbasrai/jbasrai.github.io/ashley/index.md

 # Ashley's Mailbox

 ## Sep 25
+### Sonatina #3
 - [Clementi Sonatinas](./clementi.pdf)
+- Keep listening to the recording to internalize the song.
+Notice the 2 themes and the overall song form (AB AB)

+### Kiri Ga Naikara
+- Practice 2 scales: B Major and B Natural minor (b3, b6, b7)
+- Be able to play through the 3 sections of the song.
+RH melody and LH some expression of the chords (can be just the chord roots, or chord roots + more notes of the chord stacked on top or played broken up, like the 16th note texture)

 ## Sep 19
 - Check out this piano arrangement of "Kiri Ga Naikawa": [https://www.youtube.com/watch?v=O0LUk2C18Bs](https://www.youtube.com/watch?v=O0LUk2C18Bs).
 Notice that the chords and the melody are there, but just expressed in different ways.